hunta2/JIRA-bot/README.md

 Final Notes

 Although the jira-bot workflow is an integral part of our production system, this repository is provided for demonstration purposes to showcase my capabilities in developing robust and production-ready workflows.
-The implementation reflects best practices in ETL, API integration, and orchestration, making it a valuable asset in my portfolio.
+The implementation reflects best practices in API integration, and orchestration, making it a valuable asset in my portfolio.

 For any questions or further discussion regarding the implementation details, please feel free to contact me.